webpack/webpack.js.org/src/content/api/loaders.md

 clearDependencies()
 ```

-Remove all dependencies of the loader result.
-Even initial dependencies and those of other loaders.
+Remove all dependencies of the loader result, even initial dependencies and those of other loaders.
 Consider using `pitch`.

 ### `this.emitFile`